Skip to Content

 Hiking shoes are a personal choice, and while you can get away with regular ol’ sneakers or trail running shoes for plenty of easy hikes, if you hike often, a dedicated and purpose-built pair of durable shoes with good traction are a wonderful thing to have.
 In the summer, we don’t usually opt for waterproof shoes unless we’re expecting lots of shallow creek crossings and cold nights as they tend to be less breathable and take longer to dry.
 But it’s up to you whether you choose stuffy high-top boots or low-rise hiking shoes (which will likely be more comfy in hot temps).

-Some of our favorite shoes for hiking:
+Check out some of our favorite shoes for hiking here.

 A woman in a puffy coat and backpack stands in front of snowy mountains.